 REDLINE:

 VM-20 Section 7.E.1.g

 g.
-Notwithstanding the above requirements, the model investment strategy and/or any non-prescribed asset spreads shall be adjusted as necessary so that the modeled reserve is not less than would be obtained by substituting an alternative investment strategy in which all fixed income reinvestment assets are public non-callable corporate bonds with gross asset spreads, asset default costs and investment expenses by projection year that are consistent with a credit quality blend of 50% PBR credit rating 6 (A2/A) and 50% PBR credit rating 3 (Aa2/AA).
-The following pertain to this requirement:
+Notwithstanding the above requirements, the modeled reserve shall be the higher of that produced by the model investment strategy and that produced by substituting an alternative investment strategy in which the fixed income reinvestment assets have the same WAL as the reinvestment assets in the model investment strategy and are all public non-callable corporate bonds with gross asset spreads, asset default costs and investment expenses by projection year that are consistent with a credit quality blend of 50% PBR credit rating 6 (A2/A) and 50% PBR credit rating 3 (Aa2/AA).

 Policy loans, equities and derivative instruments associated with the execution of a clearly defined hedging strategy (in compliance with Section 7.L) are not affected by this requirement.

-Guidance Note: In many cases, particularly if the model investment strategy does not involve callable assets, it is expected that the demonstration of compliance will not require running the reserve calculation twice.
+Guidance Note: VM-31 requires a demonstration of compliance with VM-20 Section 7.E.1.g.
+In many cases, particularly if the model investment strategy does not involve callable assets, it is expected that the demonstration of compliance will not require running the reserve calculation twice.
 For example, an analysis of the weighted average net reinvestment spread on new purchases by projection year (gross spread minus prescribed default costs minus investment expenses) of the model investment strategy compared to the weighted average net reinvestment spreads by projection year of the alternative strategy may suffice.
 The assumed mix of asset types, asset credit quality or the levels of non-prescribed spreads for other fixed income investments may need to be adjusted to achieve compliance.

 VM-31 Sections 3.C.6.r and 3.C.6.s

 r.
-Investment Strategy and Reinvestment Assumptions – Description of the asset investment strategy used in the model, including asset reinvestment and disinvestment assumptions, and documentation supporting the appropriateness of the model investment strategy compared to the actual investment policy of the company.
+Modeled Company Investment Strategy and Reinvestment Assumptions – Description of the modeled company investment strategy used in the demonstration of compliance required by VM-31 Section 3.C.6.s, including asset reinvestment and disinvestment assumptions, and documentation supporting the appropriateness of the modeled company investment strategy compared to the actual investment policy of the company.

 s.
-Alternative Investment Strategy – Documentation that the model investment strategy does not produce a modeled reserve that is less than the modeled reserve that would result by assuming an alternative investment strategy in which all fixed income reinvestment assets are public non-callable bonds with gross assets spreads, asset default costs and investment expenses by projection year that are consistent with a credit quality blend of 50% PBR credit rating of 6 (“A2/A”) and 50% PBR credit rating of 3 (“Aa2/AA”).
+Modeled Investment Strategy – Documentation demonstrating compliance with VM-20 Section 7.E.1.g, showing that the modeled reserve is the higher of that produced using the modeled company investment strategy and the alternative investment strategy.

-VM-31 Section 3.C.13.a
+VM-31 Section 3.C.13.a and 3.C.13.b

 a.
-Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled asset investment strategy is consistent with the company’s current investment strategy, except where the modeled reinvestment strategy may have been substituted with the alternative investment strategy as defined in VM-20 Section 7.E.1.g.
+Investment Officer on Investments – A certification from a duly authorized investment officer that the modeled company investment strategy is representative of and consistent with the company’s investment policy, .

 b.
-Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-20 and in compliance with all applicable ASOPs
+Qualified Actuary on Investments – A certification by a qualified actuary, not necessarily the same qualified actuary that has been assigned responsibility for the PBR Actuarial Report or this sub-report, that the modeling of any clearly defined hedging strategies was performed in accordance with VM-20 and in compliance with all applicable ASOPs and the alternative investment strategy as defined in VM-20 Section 7.E.1.g reflects the prescribed mix of assets with the same WAL as the reinvestment assets in the company investment strategy.

 VM-G Section 3.A.6.d.ii

 ii.
-The certification from a duly authorized investment officer that the modeled asset investment strategy is consistent with the company’s current investment strategy and the actuarial certification regarding the modeling of clearly defined hedging strategies, as provided in VM-31 Section 3.C.13.
+The certifications from the Investment Officer on Investments and Qualified Actuary on Investments, as provided in VM-31 Sections 3.C.13.a and 3.C.13.b.

 REASONING: